SlicerIGT/SlicerMarkupsToModel/README.md

 # Overview

 **Slicer Markups to Model** is an extension of [3D Slicer](https://www.slicer.org/) for creating 3D surface models.
-The user first specifies a series of input points (as fiducial markups), then the module creates a model from those points.
+The user first specifies a series of input control points, then the module creates a model from those points.
 Currently there are two types of surface models that can be created: closed surfaces and curves.

 ![Overview](https://raw.githubusercontent.com/SlicerIGT/SlicerMarkupsToModel/master/Screenshots/Overview.png?raw=true)
 > Example models created using SlicerMarkupsToModel.
 Left: Closed Surface.
 Right: Curves.